External Awards, Fellowships, and Prizes

 American Academy in Rome

 The American Academy in Rome awards about 30 artists and scholars under several disciplines to recognize their cross-disciplinary work in the arts and humanities.
 Recipients are encouraged to continue their work through project funding.
-For more information, click here.
+For more information, see the Rome Prize page.

 Berthe M. Marti Affiliated Fellowship